 In 1994, Denver Water and state health officials determined that raising the pH of tap water could reduce its corrosive power, thereby reducing the likelihood of lead getting into water as it passes through customer-owned water service lines, household plumbing and faucets that contain lead.

-- For years, the water Denver Water delivers to customers has had a pH that ranges between 7.5 to 8.5, with a target of 7.8.
-During the first week of March 2020, Denver Water will be increasing the pH range to be between 8.5 and 9.2, with a target of 8.8.
-This is being done as part of the Lead Reduction Program, which was approved by state and federal health officials.
+- For years, the water Denver Water delivered to customers had a pH that ranged between 7.5 to 8.5, with a target of 7.8.
+Now, Denver Water's pH range is between 8.5 and 9.2, with a target of 8.8.
+This was done as part of the Lead Reduction Program, which was approved by state and federal health officials.

 Other cities that adjust the pH of their water to levels above 8 on the pH scale include: